 Each crew will develop presentations on an instructor assigned aircraft system to be presented to all crews at the end of each day.

 Command students will write the P-star student pilot permit exam (for practice) and the Restricted Radio Operator (Aeronautical) Certificate

 exam (actual exam).
 An optional Boeing 777-200 familiarization homework assignment will be distributed to all Command students.

 In order to be able to accomplish both exams, Command students must study the exam guides before starting and during the Command program.

 Number of students per program and cost per student:

 (Maximum daily student enrollment: 48.)

-(*Programs run 7 days per week.
+(*Programs run as shown on the Ourkids.net schedule.
 10 students minimum per program.
 Cost per student shown is based on 30 students in each program.

 Cost per student increases as attendance drops below 30.
 Cost per student reduces as attendance increase above 30.
 Please add HST to all pricing.